mishanius/mini1/README.md

 we work with a number of diffarent graphs:
 - real graphs (all vertices and edges are in ram)
 - real random graphs
-- functional garphs (each vertex got a function which generates neighboors as a lazy list)
+- functional garphs (each vertex got a function which generates neighbors as a lazy list)
 - exclusive expander using the margolis construction for bipartite graph

+## dependencies
+- numpy
+- matplotlib
 ## usage
 ```
 main.py --full/--expander/--functional/--random -d <d regularity> -n <number of edges>